xapha/Hexapod-demo/README.md

 ## Robot capabilities:
 - Control : remote controlled or autonomy
-- Motion : Wave motion (5 legs in contact with the ground at the same time), Ripple motion (4 legs in contact with the ground ath the same time), Tripod motion (3legs in contact with the ground at the same time)
+- Motion : Wave motion (5 legs in contact with the ground at the same time), Ripple motion (4 legs in contact with the ground at the same time), Tripod motion (3 legs in contact with the ground at the same time)
 - Motion composition : can perform translation and rotation in unique movement or in composition
-- Elevation variation : can change its base elevation to adapt to the terrain while moving
+- Elevation variation : can change its base elevation to adapt to the terrain while moving or standing
 - Orientation control : use IMU data to specifiy each legs height to keep the same orientation while moving
 - Indirect detection : void, obstacle : use IMU data to detect the lack of surface to walk on and obstacle through signal processing
-- Mapping : map the environement based on previous location and motion: Obviously this is drifting a lot since no loop closure system is used.
+- Mapping : map the environement based on previous location and motion: Obviously this is drifting a lot since no loop closure system is used, SLAM for the next one.
 - 45 min autonomy without additional modules